MPH: Maternal & Child Health Concentration

 MCH Culminating Experience

-All Maternal and Child Health concentrators must complete an integrative paper.
-Students must meet with their advisors to plan the experience, submit a signed Culminating Experience Approval form, and complete the drafts and final product according to the established deadlines.
-In addition, MCH Leadership Program students must complete an electronic portfolio by the established deadlines for the MCH Culminating Experience.
+All Maternal & Child Health concentrators must complete a paper that integrates relevant theory and evidence with an analysis of a substantive field experience, usually their practicum.
+Students must meet with their advisors to plan the experience, submit a signed Culminating Experience Approval Form, and complete the drafts and final product according to the established deadlines.
 Students register for MC 940 for the Culminating Experience.
 Those students who do not finish the Culminating Experience register for MC 941 in the next semester.